OpenTechSchool/python-data-intro/core/strings.md

         print(name + ": " + str(counts[name]))

 There's a new concept in the code above, `continue`, which means "stop whatever you were doing and go to the next iteration of the loop".
-In this case, if the person has already voted then we don't want to carry on to count their second vote - instead we `continue` and start the next iteration, with the next line of the file.
+In this case, if the person has already voted then we don't want to count their invalid vote - instead we `continue` and start the next iteration, with the next vote on the next line of the file.

 # Factoring our code